ALBERT (OR ALBRECHT) SCHENCK (1828-1901)

 As you can plainly see, the sheep faces to the right!
 A strange thing to say, you might think, but we have a little mystery re this work which I would like to share with you.
 And perhaps the quickest way to show you the mystery is to next show a Schenck black & white print, also entitled Anguish.

 Now I am happy to say that I now own a copy of the print which follows, but my print, at least, does not indicate the date of the work or the year in which it was first exhibited.
-From time to time, the print is available for sale on e-Bay, at prices which I have seen vary from U.S.$9.99 at which price I purchased my print in May 2003 through lineart (I consider myself most fortunate to have been able to do so) through a high of U.S. $52.00 in early Feb.
+From time to time, the print is available for sale on e-Bay, at prices which I have seen vary from U.S.$9.99 at which price I purchased my print in May 2003 through lineart (I consider myself most fortunate to have been able to do so, but site now gone) through a high of U.S. $52.00 in early Feb.
 2003.
-The vendor who most often seems to have the item for sale is martin2001 of Virginia.
+The vendor who most often seemed to have the item for sale was martin2001 of Virginia (gone it would now appear).
 A copy did not sell in Jun.
 2005 at U.S. $22.00, but it was relisted & later sold for U.S. $28.03.
 Another copy sold in Sep.
 2005 for U.S. $21.50.
 And yet another copy sold in Dec.
 2005 for U.S. $30.01.
 I am sure that there would have been later sales also, but I have not recorded them all.

 Now martin2001 stated that the picture was exhibited at the Salon in 1878 (that data is confirmed by the 1884 words on page 1).
 And that a writer from Figaro, wrote as follows about the work: "A lamb is wounded, lying on the ground, losing its blood, which pours out of a horrible wound.
 The ravens, with their infallible instinct, scent the approaching death, and await their prey: their sinister circle is closed in - the unfortunate little beast cannot escape them.
 The mother is there; she comprehends it, the poor creature! the fate which awaits her dear nursling, and broken-hearted, full of anguish, she bleats for the shepherd, who comes not.
 It is a little drama this picture, and as poignant as if it had men for actors and victims."